About

 - Very high throughput for both writes and reads

-- User authentication and authorization with granular permissions and Personal Access Tokens (PAT)
+- User authentication and authorization with granular permissions, Personal Access Tokens (PAT) and Argon2id password hashing

 - Support for multiple streams, topics and partitions

-- Support for multiple transport protocols (QUIC, TCP, HTTP)
+- Support for multiple transport protocols (QUIC, TCP, WebSocket, HTTP)

 - Fully operational RESTful API which can be optionally enabled